 The Commission is responsible for the conduct of planning relating to the orderly growth and development of the City, including adequate and appropriate resources for the housing, business, industry, transportation, distribution, recreation, culture, comfort, convenience, health and welfare of its population.
 The Commission meets regularly to hold hearings and vote on applications, as described above, concerning the use, development and improvement of real property subject to City regulation.
 Its consideration of these applications includes an assessment of their environmental impacts where required by law.

-CPC Recommendations on General Project Plans - Provisions of the New York State Urban Development Corporation Act require that any General Project Plan (GPP) to be implemented through the override of local regulation or which involves the acquisition of real property by condemnation be referred to the City Planning Commission (CPC).
+City Planning Commissio Recommendations on General Project Plans - Provisions of the New York State Urban Development Corporation Act require that any General Project Plan (GPP) to be implemented through the override of local regulation or which involves the acquisition of real property by condemnation be referred to the City Planning Commission.

 Public meetings of the City Planning Commission are featured on NYC TV, the official television network of New York City.
-The meetings are cablecast on Channel 74's program "Shaping the City with the CPC."
+The meetings are cablecast on Channel 74's program "Shaping the City with City Planning Commission."
 Programming schedules are available from NYC TV.

 Dan Garodnick, appointed by Mayor Eric L. Adams, began serving as Director of the New York City Department of City Planning and Chair of the City Planning Commission in February 2022.